agathoklisx/libved/README.md

   #define forever for (;;)

 /* Interface and Semantics.

-   It is a vi[m] like interface with the addition of a topline that can be disabled, and it is based on modes.
+   The is almost a vi[m] like interface and is based on modes, with some of the differences explained below to this document:

+     - a topline (the first line on screen) that can be disabled, and which by default draws:

+         current mode - filetype - pid - time

+     - the last line on buffer is the statusline and by default draws:

+         filename - line number/total lines - current idx - line len - char integer

+     - the message line is the last line on screen; the message should be cleared after a keypress

+     - the prompt row position is one before the message line

+     - the command line grows to the top, if it doesn't fit on the line

+     - insert/normal/visual/cline modes

    The structure:
    - Every buffer belongs to a window.